-This Site Acquisition and Scene Re-inspection (SASR) task is fundamental to many underwater robotic tasks.
+The Site Acquisition and Scene Re-inspection (SASR) task is fundamental to many teleoperated and robotic tasks, including tasks that will take place underwater.
 A typical scenario in a SASR task is as follows.
-A robot is deployed near the site, in our case on a nearby beach.
-Under operator control or supervision, the robot walks out into the water and is controlled or directed to a particular location on the seabed where sensor measurements are to be made.
-(This may be the supposed location of some environmental incident, the
+A robot is deployed near the site.
+Under operator control or supervision, the robot walks out into the water and is controlled or directed to a particular location on the where sensor measurements are to be made.
+(This may be the supposed location of some environmental incident, the location of known fish stocks that must be inspected periodically, or some similar task.)
+Once near the required site, the robot navigates to the selected location, where it utilizes its ability to move to achieve an appropriate pose from which to undertake extensive sensor readings over an extended time period.
+Once measurements are made, the robot then returns home autonomously.
+Later, the robot actively guides - and potentially controls - its motion to the previously visited site in order to collect additional data.